Sandra-Be/crystal_energy_alfa/README.md

 * To provide a platform for users to purchase products
 * To be able to add/edit/remove products
-* To be able to share reviews with my users and to be able to edit/remove my reviews
+* To be able to share reviews with my users and to be able to remove my reviews
 * To provide an option for users to add/update/remove products from shopping bag
 * To provide an option for users to add/remove products on wishlist for later